6 Creative Vocabulary Activities For High School (Blog Image)

 6 Creative vocabulary activities for high school

 Vocabulary acquisition has always been a crucial indicator for school achievement, specifically in younger grade levels, but it’s also just as important in high school.
 Vocabulary is one of the ten components of literacy according to the Science of Reading (SOR).
 SOR underscores that reading comprehension is a product of decoding and language comprehension: RC = D x LC (Gough and Tunmer 1986).
-And vocabulary learning continues far beyond the emergent reader years.
+Vocabulary learning continues far beyond the emergent reader years.
 Continued vocabulary development, whether through listening, speaking, reading, or writing, supports reading comprehension and increases achievement throughout the grades.
 So how could and should secondary teachers focus on vocabulary for their high schoolers?

 Without vocabulary learning across key content areas, students are at risk of entering college and the workforce ill-prepared.
 When it comes to vocabulary activities for high schoolers, students need multiple instances of practice to hear, speak, read, and write words in a variety of contexts in order to expand their breadth and depth of understanding.
 As standards become more robust and classes become more rigorous, one’s vocabulary is often the lynchpin to having meaningful discourse, which helps to illustrate how well content has been processed and understood.
 Both reading-to-learn and writing-to-learn are ways to help students make or construct meaning long into their high school years.